satheshsiva/hbdrick/README.md

 ## Installation

-You can install the released version of hbdjoel from [hbdrick](https://github/aseetharam/hbdrick) with:
+You can install the released version of hbdrick from [hbdrick](https://github/aseetharam/hbdrick) with:

 ``` r
 devtools::install_github("aseetharam/hbdrick")